The Mortgage Interest Deduction 2020: A Guide To Limits And What Qualifies

 - If you were divorced or separated and you or your ex paid the mortgage on a home you both own, you or your ex can deduct half of the total payments you made.
 The other person must include the other half as alimony.

 For even more special circumstances, check out Pub.
-936 from the IRS, which covers the rules and guidelines for mortgage interest tax deduction in 2019.
+936 from the IRS, which covers the rules and guidelines for the mortgage interest tax deduction in the 2020 tax year.

 Need More Tax Help?